#1 Adorable animals

 Sometimes these quirky personalities are used for quick jokes, at other times they are the topics of entire episodes.
 For example, Sloth frequently appears to annoy others with his slowness, but there is also an entire episode dedicated to him wanting to get somewhere through his own effort.
 No matter how much time it’ll take or how much easier it could be to depend on others.
 Not every episode is like that—many are general themes like going fishing or seasonal episodes—but those that do are often some of the funniest in the entire series.

-This cast of animal characters is tied together by the one human protagonist: café employee Sasako-san.
-She is a very everyday girl, but one who completes a lot of the other characters and allows their unique personalities to shine much better.
+This cast of animal characters is further tied together by its one human protagonist: café employee Sasako-san.
+She is a very everyday girl, but one who completes a lot of the other characters.
+In turn allowing their unique personalities to shine much stronger.

 Her cute design and the excellent performance by Aya Endou contribute to how likeable she is as well.
 I love these kind of “realistic” character designs that stand out in their uniqueness, without relying on obvious gimmicks.